Mehakrathoure/rathore/README.md

 # rathore
-This is my first Git repository.
+This is my first Git Repository.
+Author- Mehak Rathoure